mizosoft/memento/README.md

 ## Origins

-This project originally sprung up from within [Methanol's](https://github.com/mizosoft/methanol) HTTP cache implementation.
+This project originally grew from within [Methanol's](https://github.com/mizosoft/methanol) HTTP cache implementation.
 I originally wanted to write a good default storage backend for the HTTP cache without relying on third-party dependencies (maintaining Methanol's zero dependency policy, if you want to call it such), with possibility of expansion to other storage backends (e.g. redis) under the same [API](/memento/src/main/java/com/github/mizosoft/memento/Store.java).